 Chesapeake Sea Glass Festival

-The very first Chesapeake Sea Glass Festival will be held right in the middle of the beautiful Chesapeake College campus.
-There will be more than 30 sea glass artisans from all over the country and a lecture series.
-Mary McCarthy, sea glass lecturer, and Terry Crannell, Native American Artifacts Curator for the Dorchester County Historical Society lecturer, will both be giving talks during the event.
-In addition, there will be a sea glass specialist attending who will be able to identify and date your favorite finds.
-There will be food, face painting, and a chance to purchase coastal crafts and jewelry.
+The Chesapeake Sea Glass Festival is held right in the middle of the beautiful Chesapeake College campus in Wye Mills, Maryland.
+There are sea glass artisans from all over the country and a lecture series.
+In 2019, Mary McCarthy, sea glass lecturer, and Terry Crannell, Native American Artifacts Curator for the Dorchester County Historical Society lecturer, gave talks during the event.
+In addition, there is a sea glass specialist attending who will be able to identify and date your favorite finds.
+There's food, face painting, and a chance to purchase coastal crafts and jewelry.

 While you’re in the area, you can find sea glass, arrowheads, driftwood, shells, and many other treasures.
 You can also look for shark teeth, go fishing, paddle board, kayak, eat delicious seafood, and take relaxing strolls in St. Michaels or Easton.